ruby/debug/README.md

                                      The first argument should be a command name in $PATH.
                                      Example: 'rdbg -c bundle exec rake test'

-    -O, --open=[OPENEE]              Start remote debugging with opening the network port.
+    -O, --open=[FRONTEND]            Start remote debugging with opening the network port.
-                                     Accept connecting to an external debugging tool if OPENEE are given.
+                                     If TCP/IP options are not given, a UNIX domain socket will be used.
-                                     If TCP/IP options are not given,
+                                     If FRONTEND is given, prepare for the FRONTEND.
-                                     a UNIX domain socket will be used.
+                                     Now rdbg, vscode and chrome is supported.
         --sock-path=SOCK_PATH        UNIX Domain socket path
         --port=PORT                  Listening TCP/IP port
         --host=HOST                  Listening TCP/IP host